kodecocodes/swift-algorithm-club/Genetic/README.markdown

      return lexicon[rand]
  }
  ```

+ **Note**: `arc4random_uniform` is strickly used in this example.
+It would be fun to play around with some of the [randomization in GameKit](https://developer.apple.com/library/content/documentation/General/Conceptual/GameplayKit_Guide/RandomSources.html)

  ### Population Zero

- Before selecting, mutating and reproduction, we need population to start with.
+Before selecting, crossover and mutation, we need a population to start with.
 Now that we have the universe defined we can write that function:

  ```swift
  func randomPopulation(from lexicon: [UInt8], populationSize: Int, dnaSize: Int) -> [[UInt8]] {